Note: This article’s statistics come from third-party sources and do not represent the opinions of this website.

 Yes, sometimes species do become endangered or go extinct without any human involvement.
 It is an unfortunate but natural part of the world of living things.
-Naturally, somewhere between 1–5 species go extinct annually.
+Naturally, somewhere between one and five species go extinct annually.
 With human involvement, though, the number of species lost per year may exceed 1,000.
 (DoSomething)

 Are some species more likely to become endangered than others?

-Unfortunately, some environments are more prone to cause species becoming endangered than others.
-The oceans and freshwater bodies of water are some of the most densely populated parts of the world, home to over one million species.
+Unfortunately, some environments are more prone to cause species to become endangered than others.
+The oceans and freshwater bodies are some of the most densely populated parts of the world, home to over 1 million species.
 The oceans are also the most polluted places on the planet, which leads to a largely increased chance of species becoming endangered.

 Do zoos make the problems worse for endangered animals?

 Not at all!
-Zoos that are accredited through the Association of Zoos and Aquariums are part of a global initiative to support populations of endangered and threatened species.
-Those zoos support education to ensure the worldwide population understands the important role that each species of plant and animal plays in its ecosystem.
+Zoos that are accredited through the Association of Zoos and Aquariums (AZA) are part of a global initiative to support populations of endangered and threatened species.
+These zoos support education to ensure that the worldwide population understands the important role that each species of plant and animal plays in its respective ecosystem.
 The AZA uses around $7.7 million annually to support conservation efforts worldwide.
 (AZA)

 Have any endangered species been successfully reintroduced to the wild?

-Yes, thanks to efforts from organizations like the AZA, multiple species have been reintroduced to the wild.
+Yes, due to efforts from organizations like the AZA, multiple species have been reintroduced to the wild.
 The IUCN has successfully prevented 13 mammals and six birds from becoming extinct.
-Breeding programs allowed over 1,000 Arabian oryx to be released into their native environment.
+Breeding programs enabled over 1,000 Arabian oryx to be released into their native environment.
 The golden lion tamarin was successfully reintroduced to its native habitat in Brazil after becoming extinct in the wild.
-This species is still at high risk for extinction but is on its way to being safe.
+This species is still at high risk for extinction but is on its way to being stable.
 (Tree Hugger)

 We have a responsibility to our planet to support conservation and make choices that protect the species living here.
 Otherwise, we will continue to lose species at alarming rates.
 With every species we lose, more and more species become at risk.
 The more we lose, the more we risk, and the more we risk, the more we lose.
 The cycle will continue without everyone’s efforts to sustain and improve what we have.

-- 10 Heartbreaking Canadian Endangered Species Statistics to Know
+- 10 Canadian Endangered Species Statistics to Know